 - 9.4.2.
 Research Project requirements (where, for example, access to equipment is not available in the Employment Partner); and - 9.4.3.
 Training and Career Development activities. - 9.5.
 The Council requires Scholars to have regular contact with both Employment Mentors and Academic Supervisors.
-Academic Supervisors must be based at the same Higher Education Institution (HEI) to which the scholar is affiliated. - 9.6.
-An Academic Supervisor at an Irish HEI and/or Employment Mentor is/are permitted to support more than one Scholar under the Employment Based Postgraduate Programme 2019 call.
-The Irish Research Council funds individual Scholars to carry out original Research Projects.
-In instances where an Academic Supervisor and/or Employment Mentor support(s) more than one Scholar, the Research Projects must be distinct and original with no significant overlap. - 9.7.
+Primary Academic Supervisors must be based at the same Higher Education Institution (HEI) to which the scholar is affiliated. - 9.6.
+The Scholar, Employment Mentor and Academic Supervisor are required to create a Training and Career Development Plan as a method for developing a comprehensive work plan for the life of the Scholarship and with a view to a viable career beyond the Scholarship period.
+A record must be kept of Training and Career Development activities completed by the Scholar and these must be reported in progress reports submitted to the Council. - 9.7.
 While the Council expects Scholars to complete their research affiliated to the host HEI originally proposed, the Council recognises that exceptional circumstances may call for a change of HEI.
 In this case, the Scholar and the proposed new Mentor/Supervisor and HEI (Department/School) must write to the Council stating the case for the change.
-The Council will examine the submission on its merits and respond with a decision on whether funding will continue in the new circumstances. - 9.8.
-The Council requires Scholars to provide the Council with their ORCID identification for tracking of research outputs and longer-term career development.
+The Council will examine the submission on its merits and respond with a decision on whether funding will continue in the new circumstances.